 While attending California State University of Long Beach as a Physical Education major, I became involved in Community Parks and Recreation.
 I taught skateboarding to a group of youths at Bixby Park and the program grew rapidly.
 Sharing my passion for skateboarding with others established the foundation of my involvement with the Sport.
 Service to others and the sport would always come first before personal gain or recognition.
 One of the students brought a flyer to class which advertised the 1975 Bahne/Cadillac United States National Skateboarding Championships.
 My students urged me to join and so I drove down to Del Mar, California and competed with 500 other skaters from across the nation.
 The weekend was filled with amazement, new friends, dreams and a new path in life.
 I won the 1975 United States Del Mar National Skateboarding Championships and my life was changed forever that weekend.
 The National Title now allowed me to become a spokesman for the Sport and elevate it to what I had always believed it deserved.

-It's now 55 years later (1958-2013) and I still love Skateboarding!
-Ed Nadalin skated in a film clip titled, "The Magic Rolling Board."
+It's now 60 years later (1958-2018) and I still love Skateboarding!
+Surfing's Little Brother has grown up.
+Ed Nadalin skated in a film titled, "The Magic Rolling Board."
 What a great description of our Sport.
 As I look back on the years involved with skating, the greatest treasures are the friends encountered along the way.
 Although I never made any money from any product that bore my name, I am much richer for riding through Life on a skateboard.

 EDUCATION: * MASTERS DEGREE - May 1987 California State University, Long Beach Thesis: Computer Applications for Education * TEACHING CREDENTIAL - January 1985 California State University, Long Beach Clear Single Subject Credential * BACHELOR'S DEGREE - June 1979 California State University, Long Beach Major: Physical Education * ASSOCIATE OF SCIENCE DEGREE - June 1973 Long Beach City College - June 1973 Major: Mathematics ACCOMPLISHMENTS: * Judo: 1967 Southern California State Championships: 1st in Division - Member of winning team. * SkateBoarding: 1st Place: 1975 Long Beach City Championships 1st Place: 1975 California State Championships 1st Place: 1975 United States National Championships 1st Place: 1976 World Invitational Championships 1st Place: 1977 World Open Championships * Roller Skating: 1st Place: 1979 Outdoor National Roller Skating Freestyle Championships * World Records: Guinness: 1977 - Most Skateboard Spins=35.
 (Personal Best=163) Guinness: 1977 - Longest Skateboard Handstand. * Books Published: 1975: "Handbook of Freestyle Skateboard Tricks" Cowboy Star Publications, Wilmington, California 1975: "Skateboard: Techniques, Safety, & Maintenance" Ure Smith Publishing, Sydney, Australia 1975: "All You Need To Know About Skateboards Ure Smith Publishing, Sydney, Australia TELEVISION APPEARANCES: * Johnny Carson Show September 1975 * Tom Snyder Show June 1976 * Good Morning America Show June 1976 * Ralph Story LA Show August 1976 * To Tell The Truth Show September 1976 * Movies & Commercials: Stuntwork in Three Hollywood Action Films "Hard Ticket To Hawaii" by Andy Sidaris (1986) "Seven" by Andy Sidaris (1977) "Record City" with Michael Callan and Ruth Buzzy Pepsi commercial shown in Australia only.
 Chrysler/Plymouth commercial shown in Mid-West only.
 Grentec Skateboard commercial shown nationally in United States.
 Appearances in several 1975-1978 Surf/Skate Films